LowBadget-Studio-LLC/LOT-tts/README.md

 Official repo for LOT tts python app.
 The installer can be downloaded at the release page of this repo, you can also use pyinsaller library to pack this program:)

-LOT - Offline Text - to - Speech Application README 🗣️💻
+LOT - Local Offline Text-to-Speech Application README 🗣️💻

 <h1/>Overview</h1>
 🎉 LOT is an offline TTS app.
 Convert text to speech, save as WAV!
 Uses pyttsx3 and customtkinter.
 Simple & practical! 🌟